ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Related Work

-A lot of study focuses on knowledge enrichment during post-training, such as using ground truths in QA data sets~\citep{zhang2024rtuninginstructinglargelanguage}, leveraging trustworthy sources and especially knowledge graphs~\citep{bayat2023fleekfactualerrordetection, ji-etal-2023-rho}, constructing factuality preference pairs for DPO~\citep{rafailov2024directpreferenceoptimizationlanguage} based on long form generation, and distilling from larger models~\citep{elaraby2023haloestimationreductionhallucinations}.
-Recently it was discovered that feeding knowledge in post training would encourage the LLM to ignore what it learns during pre-training, thus leading to even more hallucinations \citep{FLAME2024,gekhman2024doesfinetuningllmsnew}.
-This is confirmed in our experiments.

-On the other hand, a lot of research focuses fine-tuning on hallucination suppression. \cite{Sun2023recitation} teaches LLMs to \textit{recite} factual passages to avoid hallucination. \cite{Dhuliawala2023chainofverification} verifies responses with internalized knowledge before final generation. \cite{tian2023finetuninglanguagemodelsfactuality} generates factuality preference rankings to favor factual statements consistent with external sources or internal knowledge. \cite{xie2024fence} trains a factuality evaluator to provide LLM generators with claim-level factuality feedback.
-A few works focused on teaching LLMs about its confidence on factual statements, including pre-LLM work~\citep{mielke2022reducing, kadavath2022language} and recent work based on local intrinsic dimension~\citep{yin2024local-intrinsic-dimension}.
+\paragraph{LLM hallucination suppression:} Training-based hallucination mitigation has been surveyed in~\cite{tonmoy2024comprehensivesurveyhallucinationmitigation}.
+There are two directions for training: \textit{enriching the parameterized knowledge}, and \textit{suppressing hallucinations}, the latter more related to our work. \cite{Sun2023recitation} teaches LLMs to \textit{recite} factual passages to avoid hallucination. \cite{Dhuliawala2023chainofverification} verifies responses with internalized knowledge before final generation. \cite{tian2023finetuninglanguagemodelsfactuality} generates factuality preference rankings to favor factual statements consistent with external sources or internal knowledge. \cite{xie2024fence} trains a factuality evaluator to provide LLM generators with claim-level factuality feedback. \cite{grattafiori2024llama3herdmodels} incorporates refusals in training data for samples that got consistently informative and incorrect responses, similar as in~\cite{cheng2024aiassistantsknowdont}.
+A few works focused on teaching LLMs about its confidence on factual statements, including pre-LLM work~\citep{mielke2022reducing, kadavath2022language, cohen2024idontknowexplicit} and recent work based on local intrinsic dimension~\citep{yin2024local-intrinsic-dimension}.